Package 'cffr'

 x

-This is expected to be either a cff object created with cff_create() or the path to a CITATION.cff file to be validated.
+A full cff object created with cff_create() or the path to a CITATION.cff file to be validated.
+A *.cff file is read with cff_read_cff_citation().

 verbose

 Logical TRUE/FALSE.
-On TRUE the function would display informative messages.
+When TRUE, the function displays informative messages.

 Value

 A message indicating the result of the validation and an invisible value TRUE/FALSE.
-On error, the results would have an attribute "errors containing the error summary (see Examples and attr()).
+On error, the result has an attribute "errors" containing the error summary.
+See Examples and attr().

 See Also